CSS360-2025-Fall/YSDS/architecture.md

 TL;DR
 ngrok gives our local HTTP interactions server a public HTTPS URL so Discord can call it during development.
 Keep secrets out of git, verify signatures, prefer a reserved domain, and remember to update the Interactions Endpoint URL when your tunnel URL changes.

+Doug's portion:

+# How the container interacts with ngrok and Discord

+1. Your bot receives and verifies the request from Discord through ngrok

+Your bot’s HTTP server (running in Docker) receives this POST request.

+Discord includes headers:
+X-Signature-Ed25519 and X-Signature-Timestamp

+Your bot uses your app’s PUBLIC_KEY to verify the signature — this ensures it’s really from Discord, not someone faking it.

+If verification fails → ignore the request.

+2. Your bot processes the command

+Once verified:

+The bot’s dispatcher looks at the command name (calc add).

+It calls your calculator function: 2 + 3 = 5.

+Then the bot sends a response back to Discord, usually JSON like:

+{
+  "type": 4,
+  "data": { "content": "Result: 5" }
+}

+Discord requires this within 3 seconds, otherwise the bot must first “defer” and send the result later.

+3. Discord delivers the result to the user

+Discord receives your response and posts it as a message in the channel (or ephemeral message to the user).

+In short: User → Discord → your ngrok URL → your bot → Discord → User